lyteabovenyte/stream-processing-application/main/streams/src/main/java/LyteAboveNyte/KStream/README.md

 **FOR ALL THE EXAMPLES YOU"LL NEED TO MAKE SURE TO RUN `docker-compose up -d` BEFOREHAND SO YOU"LL HAVE A LIVE BROKER FOR KAFKA STREAMS TO CONNECT TO**

-Now let's take a brief tour of the examples in chapter 6.
+Now let's take a brief tour of the examples.

-### A tour of the chapter 6 code
+### A tour of the code

 * **bbejeck.Stateful-KStream.client_supplier** package